sander/doc-packager/README.md

 ## Context

-**Doc Packager** enables product developers to package evergreen and living documentation together in human-readable packages, so that they can collaborate with stakeholders on complex systems.
+**Doc Packager** enables product developers to combine evergreen and living documentation into human-readable packages, in order to collaborate effectively with stakeholders on complex systems.

 ## How to use it